roman-milk/roman-milk.github.io/conflict-3.md

  Gareth reached into the inside pocket of his suit jacket.
 He pulled out cigarettes and put one in his mouth.

  "No thanks," Amy said when her offered the packet to her.
-Report_Story #2